 *Christendom recommends a combined minimum of 5 years in math and science, with a minimum of two years in each.

 Students who have attended other colleges and universities must submit those credentials that are required of all applicants.
+Please note: Applicants with 24 or more transferrable credits are not required to submit standardized test scores for admission purposes.
 In addition, they must have official transcripts sent from each college and university attended.
-Upon request, a prospective student’s college transcript will be evaluated for credits transferable to Christendom College.
+Upon request, a prospective student’s college transcript will be evaluated by the Academic Dean for credits transferable to Christendom College.
 The College will inform all transfer students upon acceptance, or no later than Registration Day, of the amount of credit that will transfer.

 Application for acceptance of credits earned from other institutions prior to matriculation at Christendom College must be made at the time of application for admission.
 Such credits will not be accepted retroactively at a later date.